htrc/ACS-TT/tools/galaxy-viewer/backend/topic-service/README.md

 For deployment options, and switching to a different server backend, please see the [BottlePy deployment documentation](http://bottlepy.org/docs/dev/deployment.html).

+**Security note:** The code is currently running in development mode, and as such the CORS permissions are set to allow cross-domain API requests from anywhere.
+In production it is *highly advised* to restrict access to only the specific hosts from where the requests are expected to come from.
+This can be done by customizing the response headers defined in `topic-service.py` in the `EnableCors` plugin class.

 To start the Galaxy Viewer web service:
 ```
 usage: topic-service.py [-h] [--host host] [--port port] [--db-host host]